makarovdv/mivoto/README.md

 P.P.S.: Asume that your API will be used by a frontend developer to build frontend on top of that.

-### Краткое описание
+### Short description

-В проекте используются: Java 8, Maven, Hibernate, Spring(Security, Data JPA, MVC), Jackson.
+Technologies: Java 8, Maven, HSQLDB, Hibernate, Spring(Security, Data JPA, MVC), Jackson.

-База данных HSQLDB.

-С помощью Ehcache кешируются запросы на выборку:
-* пользователей по email,
-* ресторанов для пользователей и администраторов,
-* ресторанов вместе с меню для голосования пользователей.

-*Создание нового меню удаляет из кеша не все страницы ресторанов с меню, а только за определенную дату, с помощью CacheEvictionService*

-Для запуска нужно установить Tomcat8 и Maven.

-Проект упаковать командой
+The following data is cached using Ehcache:
+* restaurants for users and admins
+* restaurants with menu for voting

+To deploy, install Tomcat 8 and Maven.

+Make WAR file:

 `mvn package`

-Полученный mivoto.war развернуть с помощью Tomcat8

-Ниже приведены примеры curl команд
+Delploy "mivoto.war" using Tomcat 8.

+### CURL

 ##### vote for restaurant
 `curl -i -d "id=100005" -H "Content-Type: application/x-www-form-urlencoded" -X POST http://localhost:8080/mivoto/rest/user/votes/restaurants --user user@yandex.ru:pass`